 L7 policy

-An L7 policy associates one or many L7 rules to a listener.
+An L7 policy associates one or many L7 rules with a listener.
 Its main attribute is the action that is performed if all the L7 rules evaluation returns true

 .
 For example, a user could specify an L7 policy so that any client request that matches the L7 rule “request URI starts with ‘/api’” should get routed to a specific “api” pool.

-When a request is received on a listener, the L7 policies are evaluated in the order defined by the position
+When a request is received by a listener, the L7 policies are evaluated in the order defined by the position

 attribute.
 If the evaluation returns true